djagerif/comfort2mqtt/DOCS.md

       optimistic: false
       on_command_type: "first"
 ```
 Comfort II Ultra supports both Unsigned 8-bit and Signed 16-bit values.
-However, many integrations like Clipsal C-BUS uses Unsigned 8-bit values and sets Counter values to send 0xFF(255) for the 'On' and 0x00(0) for the 'Off' state.
+However, many integrations like Clipsal C-BUS uses Unsigned 8-bit values and sets Counter values of 0xFF(255) for 'On' and 0x00(0) for the 'Off' state.
 If you have a Comfort II Ultra integration that is different to the example above then adjust your `payload_on` and `payload_off` integer values accordingly.

-The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable light both mapped to their respective Comfort Counters.
-You could also map your Non-Dimmable Lights to Comfort Flags instead which would operate in the same manner as Counters except the `payload_on`value will be `1` rather than `255`.
+The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable light, both mapped to their respective Comfort Counters.
+You could also map your Non-Dimmable Lights to Comfort Flags which would operate in a similar manner as Counters except the `payload_on`value will be `1` rather than `255`.
+With the examples above you can also add the `Brightness` secondary info to the icons and it will display perfectly.

-Because `Counters` can be used for many things other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few additions.
+Because `Counters` can be used for many things other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few tweaks.

 ## Home Assistant Automation (Optional)

 When Home Assistant Restarts (Not Reload), it only restarts Home Assistant itself, all Add-ons remain running which could lead to some entities display an `Unknown` status.
 This status will update on the next change but for Alarm sensors that is not acceptable.
 A workaround to the problem is to restart the `Comfort to MQTT` Add-on when Home Assistant restarts or when the configuration.yaml file is reloaded from `Developer tools` -> `YAML` -> `YAML configuration reloading`.

-First you need to enable this hidden entity created by the `Home Assistant Supervisor`.
+To automate this you need to enable this hidden entity created by the `Home Assistant Supervisor`.

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/cedfc20a-3b38-405a-affe-e575c31057a0)

-⚠️ It shoud be noted that this entity is not updated in real-time, it takes around 2 minutes to change state.
+⚠️ It should be noted that this entity is not updated in real-time, it takes around 2 minutes to change state.

 Next you need to create an Automation that triggers on Home Assistant Restart and on Configruation.yaml file changes as per below.